What to do if you missed the self-assessment tax return deadline

 The deadline for filing self-assessment tax returns has passed.
 If you missed it, here's what you should do right now.

-The deadline for filing online self-assessment tax returns for the tax year 2013-14 passed at midnight on Saturday (it being 31st January).
-No mass extensions were granted this year.
+The deadline for filing online self-assessment tax returns for the tax year 2014-15 passed at midnight last night.
+No mass extensions were granted this year, though you may have been able to secure one if you've been hit by the extreme flooding.

 If you didn't register or file by the deadline, you're now looking at financial penalties, but if you act now you can limit these.
 Here's what to do.